Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 Ask yourself whether you really want to be running a repair shop days, weeks, and even months after the closing dinner.

-And do yourself a favor: if the design is at all susceptible to breakage, have only one piece sent to the dinner—and that strictly for display.
+And do yourself a favor: if the design is at all susceptible to breakage, have only one piece sent to the dinner—and that is strictly for display.
 Have the remaining pieces sent directly to each individual’s office, with the original packing intact.